dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh/subdivision_surface.rst

 Level
    The number of subdivisions to apply to the input geometry.
-Creases
+Use Creases
-   Control how smooth edges should be with :ref:`modifiers-generate-subsurf-creases`.
+   Controls how smooth edges should be with :ref:`modifiers-generate-subsurf-creases`.
 Boundary Smooth
    Controls if open boundaries and corners are smooth.
 Smooth UVs
-   Controls if subdivision smooth is applied to UVs.
+   Controls if whether smoothing is applied to UVs.

 Properties